babylonhealth/Stevenson/README.md

 # 🤖 Stevenson Bot

 `Stevenson` is a Vapor framework designed to build integrations between Slack apps, Github, JIRA and CI services (CircleCI).
-This project also contains implementation of the Slack app used by Babylon iOS team (if you want to know more about how our team works, checko our [playbook](https://github.com/babylonhealth/ios-playbook))
+This project also contains implementation of the Slack app used by Babylon iOS team (if you want to know more about how our team works, check our [playbook](https://github.com/babylonhealth/ios-playbook))

 ## 🚀 Usage